oyvinht/l2l-omniglot/README.md

    rule, together with a sWTA circuit to promote specialization of _Output_ neurons.

- * To tune the network hyperparameters we use the [Learning-to-Learn framework](https://github.com/IGITUGraz/L2L) developed by colleagues from the TU Graz and the Jülich Supercomputing Centre.
+* To tune the network hyper-parameters we use the [Learning-to-Learn framework](https://github.com/IGITUGraz/L2L) developed by colleagues from the TU Graz and the Jülich Supercomputing Centre.

+* Currently working on:
+   * Juwels super-computer (GPU and SLURM)
+   * HBP neuromorphic platform (SpiNNaker machine and MPI)
+   * Desktop (GPU and MPI)